hiwent/vk-play-next/README.md

 Yet another simple script that automatically clicking PlayNext button in audioplayer @ vk.com.
 You can use this script with Tampermonkey for any purposes.

+Please don't forget to insert link to your audiopage (e.g.: https://vk.com/audios<yourVKid>) in the @match string at the top of the script.